Mentors-Outreach/mentors-outreach/about.md

 In essence, our mission is to be the catalyst for personal growth, propelling individuals forward on their unique journeys to self-discovery, achievement, and fulfillment.

-# Endless possibilities 😀

-Build a network of meaningful work-life connections based on shared interests such as social impact, tech and entrepreneurship, etc.

-#### Share what you know, learn what you don't.
+# Share what you know, learn what you don't.

 Our goal is to assist everyone in elevating their abilities to a higher level.